trptcolin/consistency_fail/README.md

 consistency\_fail depends on being able to find all your `ActiveRecord::Base` subclasses with some `$LOAD_PATH` trickery.
 If any models are in a path either not on your project's load path or in a path that doesn't include the word "models", consistency\_fail won't be able to find or analyze them.
+I'm open to making the text "models" configurable if people want that.

 ## Usage